-You’ve just landed in China, a completely different marketplace & environment to operate in, you need to begin distributing and selling your product in the most effective way with Return On Investment your number one priority.
+You’ve just landed in China and it’s a completely different marketplace & environment to operate in.
+You need to begin distributing and selling your product in the most effective way and Return On Investment is your number one priority.
+What next?

 Quality Chinese Distributors

-The purse strings are tighter because you need to validate this market, will you see traction for the product and how will you market the product to Chinese consumers?
-Quality distribution alongside marketing & branding therefore lies at the heart of e-commerce success.
+The purse strings are tight because you need to evaluate the market, whether you will see traction for the product, and how you will market the product to Chinese consumers.
+Quality distribution alongside marketing & branding, therefore, lies at the heart of e-commerce success.

-Here is our guide to sourcing the most quality distributors through intelligent digital strategy if you are new to this lucrative market:
+If you are new to this lucrative market, here is our guide to sourcing the most quality distributors through intelligent digital strategy:

 Find Your Product Selling Point for the Chinese

-Secondly you can look into potential distributor companies, what brands are on their roster and what has the success rate been?
+Secondly, look into potential distributor companies, what brands are on their roster, and what has the success rate been.

-A key selling point for all international brands is ‘quality’, in a nation typically associated with counterfeit goods ‘international’ has become a byword for high quality goods.
-With changing consumer expectations and rising levels of wealth amongst China’s 350 million middle class consumers the market is ripe for capitalising on, even a small slice of this will quite obviously generate significant results.
+A key selling point for all international brands is ‘quality’.
+In a nation typically associated with counterfeit goods ‘international’ has become a byword for high-quality goods.
+With changing consumer expectations and rising levels of wealth amongst China’s 350 million middle-class consumers the market is ripe for capitalizing on, even a small slice of this will quite obviously generate significant results.

 Building the E-Reputation of your brand first

-Building your e-reputation is the bed rock of any distributor marketing campaign.
-Firstly you need a quality Chinese website that is optimized for Baidu (China’s Google) and made visible though SEO (search engine optimization) techniques.
+Building your e-reputation is the bedrock of any distributor marketing campaign.
+Firstly you need a quality Chinese website that is optimized for Baidu (China’s Google) and made visible through SEO (search engine optimization) techniques.

 Once you contact a distributor the first thing they will likely do is search online via Baidu, do you have an official website in Mandarin Chinese that acts as a ‘quality shop front’?

-Secondly your reputation in forums & in the news is vital.
+Secondly, your reputation in forums & in the news is vital.
 Articles on forums will often appear alongside your official website on a Baidu search, Zhihu (akin to Quora) and Baidu Tieba (Baidu’s own forum) rank very highly as popular sources of information.
-Developing a positive reputation about your brand and company here is therefore vital.
+Developing a positive reputation for your brand and company here is therefore vital.

-Indeed there are even dedicated distributor forums where companies will discuss and make enquiries into products they can take on.
+Indeed there are even dedicated distributor forums where companies will discuss and make inquiries into products they can take on.

 B2B Lead Generation relies on a number of key strategies, a comprehensive approach is important as the effects and results are cumulative.

-Paid ad links (PPC) is important if you are completely new to the market (short term strategy).
+Paid ad links (PPC) are important if you are completely new to the market (short-term strategy).

 Trade Fairs & Exhibitions

-With an online reputation first you will have the tools to reach out and establish initial communications with distributors.
-It will raise your profile at trade fairs and allow you to build quality relationships based on best practice.
+With an online reputation first, you will have the tools to reach out and establish initial communications with distributors.
+It will raise your profile at trade fairs and allow you to build quality relationships based on best practices.
 The key point to emphasize is that everything in China must include a digital strategy, simply because online B2B is the lifeblood of modern China.

 Don’t be ‘overly dependent’ on distributors